Colleen Caldwell - Obituary

 She is survived by her children, Karen (Miles) Crovitz, Linda (David) Jack; stepchildren, Lucretia (Griff) Sperry, Pam (Steve) Hogge and Hughston (Leigh) Caldwell; seven grandchildren; 9 great-grandchildren; sister, Joanne Walker; and brother, Lindsey Sharpe.

-Private funeral services will be held today (Thursday Sept.
-10), with a public graveside service at 2:45 p.m., at Glenwood Memorial Park.
-A visitation will follow the service.
+Private funeral services were held Thursday Sept.
+10, with a public graveside service following at 2:45 p.m., at Glenwood Memorial Park.
+A visitation followed the service.

 The family would like to say a special thank you to Dr. Joshi and staff at Novant Cancer Institute and the staff at Novant Health Hospice.